Virtual Manufacturing Day Events

 - Helena WINS will host a FREE virtual event through Edge Factor for students to learn more about careers in this field and the industry itself.
 Find out more and register on their website at https://www.helenawins.com/events.

 - The Butte Economic Development Group will host a Community Call (open to the public) on October 7th, with manufacturers from around the area sharing what they do, where their products are used, and the workforce issues they're facing.
 They will also be posting on social media and blogging throughout the month about local manufacturers and the variety of manufacturing industries in the area.
 (Check out the BLDC's Facebook page for more info.)

 - TowHaul in Manhattan will host a a virtual Manufacturing Day event October 2, 2020 via their social media channels (Facebook, Twitter and Instagram) and on their YouTube channel (see TowHaul's Facebook page for more info).

 - Check out this great new tour of the West Paw facility and products

-- Watch solar energy collection in progress during the Blackfeet Community College Energy Practicum, assisted by Satic USA.
+- Watch solar energy collection in progress during the Blackfeet Community College Energy Practicum, assisted by Satic Shield.